-11^{• 1}I loved Israel when he was a child; out of Egypt I called my son.
-2But the more I have called, the 2:15 further have they gone from me - sacrificing to the Baals, burning incense to the idols.
+• 1 loved Israel when he was a child; out of Egypt I called my son.
+But the more I have called, the further have they gone from me-sacrificing to the Baals, burning incense to the idols.

-3Yet it was I who taught Ephraim to walk, taking them by the arms; yet little did they realize that it was I who cared for them.
+Yet, it was I who taught Ephraim to walk, taking them by the arms; yet, little did they realize that it was I who cared for them.
 4I led them with cords of human kindness, with leading strings of love, and I became for them as one who eases the yoke upon their neck and stoops down to feed them.

-5 If they refuse to return to me, they will have to go back to Egypt and be ruled by an Assyrian king.
-6Swords will flash in their cities, slaughtering their sons, putting an end to all their plans.
+If they refuse to return to me, they will have to go back to Egypt and be ruled by an Assyrian king.
+Swords will flash in their cities, slaughtering their sons, putting an end to all their plans.

-7They insist on turning away from me; they cry out because the yoke is upon them and no one lifts it.
-8 How can 1924 I give you up, Ephraim?
-Can I abandon you like Admah or make you like Zeboiim?
+They insist on turning away from me; they cry out because the yoke is upon them and no one lifts it.
+8 How Gen can I give you up, Ephraim?
+Can I 19:24; abandon you like Admah or make you like Zeboiim?
 My heart is troubled within me and I am moved with compassion.
-Num 9I will not give vent to my great anger; I ^{23:19} will not return to destroy Ephraim for I 1024 am God and not human.
-I am the Holy One in your midst and I do not want to come to you in anger.
+9 I will not give vent to Num my great anger; I will not return to Jer Joseph destroy Ephraim, for I am God and Ezk 18: not human.
+I am the Holy One in your 23,32 midst; and I do not want to come to you in anger.

-10You will follow Yahweh when he roars like a lion.
-When he roars his sons will come trembling from the west; 11they will come with fear like sparrows from Egypt, like doves from Assyria.
+You will follow Yahweh when he roars like a lion.
+When he roars, his sons will come trembling from the west; 11 they will come, with fear, like sparrows from Egypt, like doves from Assyria.
 For I will bring them to their homes again.

-1Ephraim has surrounded me with lies; 12 Israel comes to me with deceit.
+12 Lephraim ilas suitement lies; Israel comes to me with deceit.
 They follow Baal and run after the sanctuaries.
+Ephraim feeds on wind, forever chasing the east wind, always more given to falsehood and violence.
+They have made